Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/postgresql/servers/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Database for PostgreSQL using Azure SDK for Golang."
+description: "These code samples will show you how to manage Database for PostgreSQL Server using Azure SDK for Golang."
 urlFragment: postgresql-servers
 ---

-# Getting started - Managing Database for PostgreSQL using Azure Golang SDK
+# Getting started - Managing Database for PostgreSQL Server using Azure Golang SDK

-These code samples will show you how to manage Database for PostgreSQL using Azure SDK for Golang.
+These code samples will show you how to manage Database for PostgreSQL Server using Azure SDK for Golang.

 ## Features